azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### How to consume the Change Feed?

-In this challenge we will use the Azure Function which provides the simplest way to connect to the change feed.
+In this challenge we will use an Azure Function hence providing the simplest way to connect to the change feed.
 You can create small reactive Azure Function that will be automatically triggered on each new event in your Azure Cosmos container's change feed.

-As this is an introduction we will focus on the Azure Function sample.
-If you are interested to read about the other options as the ChangeFeed Processor, you get more details [here](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor).
+As this is an introduction, we will focus on the Azure Function sample.
+If you are interested to read about other options like the ChangeFeed Processor, you can get more details [here](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed-processor).

 ![Azure Function processing events from the Change Feed](./images/cosmosdb/functions.png "Change Feed Overview")

-With the change feed feature, you get a consistens, in-order stream changes within the logical partitions from your containers.
+With the change feed feature, you get a consistent, in-order stream of changes within the logical partitions of your container.

 ![Overview Change Feed with multiple consumers](./images/cosmosdb/changefeedvisual.png "Customer Container Change Feed")